TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.13.
 Automatic testing

-Automatic scripts are run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, staging, canary, production).
+Test scripts are run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, staging, canary, production).
 You can also run these tests manually with the following commands:

 ```
 taito unit                  # Run all unit tests